Bimodules in bordered Heegaard Floer homology: Bimodules for the torus

 \begin{proposition} There is a type \DD\ identity bimodule for the torus with two generators $\mathbf p$ and $\mathbf q$, satisfying

 and differential given by

 \end{proposition} \begin{proof} Substitute

 in the description from Figure~\ref{fig:DDmodAns} to get a quasi-isomorphic submodule with the stated differential.
 The idempotent actions follow immediately from the diagram.
-(Note that the idempotents are opposite to those arising from the interpretation of the generators as generators for a type \AAm\ bimodule). \end{proof}
+(Note that the idempotents are the same as those arising from the interpretation of the generators as generators for a type \AAm\ bimodule.) \end{proof}